Spigelian Hernia In Sydney – Causes, Symptoms & Specialist Assessment

 A Spigelian hernia is a rare type of abdominal wall hernia that occurs along the outer edge of the rectus (six-pack) muscles, where the abdominal wall layers meet.
 This area is known as the Spigelian fascia.

-Unlike many other hernias, a Spigelian hernia may not produce a clearly visible lump because it can develop between muscle layers.
-For this reason, it is sometimes referred to as a “hidden hernia.”
+Because these hernias can develop between muscle layers, they may not produce a clearly visible lump and can be difficult to detect.
+For this reason, they are sometimes referred to as a “hidden hernia.”

-Patients with a Spigelian hernia in Sydney often seek specialist assessment when they experience persistent side abdominal pain without an obvious bulge.
+Patients with a Spigelian hernia in Sydney often seek specialist assessment when they experience persistent side abdominal pain with or without an obvious bulge.

 Where Does A Spigelian Hernia Occur?